umbetovad/lab-3/README.md

 ![photo_2022-11-07_20-05-42](https://user-images.githubusercontent.com/97800927/200330030-61f4b83c-1d0a-45be-88dd-9f10f8dd4ba1.jpg)
 ___
 Finally, you will be taken to a page where you can enter your NFT address.
+Click "Search".
 All the information about the NFT will be displayed in the code terminal.
-In order to exit you can press the "Log Out" button
+In order to exit you can press the "Log Out" button.

 ![photo_2022-11-07_20-07-43](https://user-images.githubusercontent.com/97800927/200330486-a18fed6f-5570-40ce-9b2c-7ae9f72f1827.jpg)